juanortizm/Xss/README.md

 #### cd /Xss
 #### sudo pip install -r requirements.txt

-#### If you run the script and it says 'Error connecting to database' You need to install SQLITE executing 'brew install sqlite3' or download at page.
+#### If you run the script and it says 'Error connecting to database' You need to install SQLITE executing 'brew install sqlite3' or 'apt-get install -y sqlite3 libsqlite3-dev'.

 ### RUN SCRIPT